wazuh/wazuh-documentation/source/getting_started/components.rst

 Components
 ==========

-Wazuh's main components are the agent that runs on each monitored host, and the manager that analyzes data received from the agents and from other agentless sources like syslog.
-In addition, the manager forwards event data to an Elasticsearch cluster, where information is indexed and stored.
+Wazuh's main components are the agent that runs on each monitored host, and the server that analyzes data received from the agents and from other agentless sources like syslog.
+In addition, the server forwards event data to an Elasticsearch cluster, where information is indexed and stored.

 Wazuh agent
 -----------

 The Wazuh agent runs on monitored hosts that use a Windows, Linux, Solaris, BSD, or Mac operating system.
 It is used to collect different types of system and application data.
-The agent forwards the collected data to the Wazuh manager through an encrypted and authenticated channel.
+The agent forwards the collected data to the Wazuh server through an encrypted and authenticated channel.
 In order to establish this secure channel, a registration process involving unique pre-shared keys is utilized.

 Pre-compiled agent installation packages are already available for these operating systems: Linux, AIX, Solaris, Windows, and Darwin (Mac OS X).

-On Unix-based operating systems, the agent runs multiple processes that communicate through a local Unix domain socket with the process that communicates with the manager.
+On Unix-based operating systems, the agent runs multiple processes that communicate through a local Unix domain socket with the process that communicates with the server.
 On Windows systems there is only one agent process running multiple tasks using mutexes.

 Different agent tasks or processes are used to monitor the system in different ways (e.g., monitoring file integrity, reading system log messages, and scanning system configurations).

 The diagram below represents the internal tasks and processes that take place at the agent level:

 .. thumbnail:: ../images/agent_1024x1016.png
-   :title: Agent components
+   :title: Wazuh agent components
    :align: center
    :width: 80%